 How does your code react if a failure occurs after inserting 5,000 of those items into a queue for processing?
 Track items in a set that you’ve completed.
 Otherwise, you might insert them again next time.
-This can have a serious impact on your work flow, so make your functions idempotent.
+This double-insertion can have a serious impact on your work flow, so make your functions idempotent.

 If a queue item was already processed, allow your function to be a no-op.